rcbarke/ml4g/README.md

 > **⚠️ Prototype-Only Results — Not Tuned on Full Dataset**
 >
-> The current PRB-GraphSAGE experiments are run on **small shim subsets** and on the original simulator logs, which are known to suffer from:
+> The current PRB-Graph experiments are run on **small shim subsets** and on the original simulator logs, which are known to suffer from:
 >
 > * host-OS timing jitter (breaking the true 0.5 ms TTI grid),
 > * label noise in “attack vs benign” windows, and